andreyvdl/private-projects/README.md

 # private-projects
-My private projects, many will work in portuguese.
+My private projects, many will be written in portuguese.